youngmijin/fermge/README.md

 3. Then the outputs will be saved in `./output/` directory.

-Type `main.py -h` for more options.
+Type `main.py -h` for more CLI options.

 Check `example.ipynb` for detailed API usage.

 #### __NOTE__

 * This code is not optimized for space efficiency.
-It may require a lot of memory.
 * Running time varies depending on the parameters.
-It may take a few seconds to an hour.
-* Feel free to leave an issue if you have any questions.